 In the end, I got selected for XP Conference 2017.
 I was thrilled.

-I improved the slides by adding the missing illustrations.
+On my way to XP Conference 2017, I improved the slides by adding the missing illustrations.

 your use of illustrations was very effective